 Hello, I'm Annie, a mother living in the New Forest in the South of England.
-I am part of the Unsplash team, building community and curating the thousands of photographs that are submitted weekly to the photography platform.
+I am part of the Unsplash team, working full time, seven days a week, building community and curating the thousands of photographs that are submitted weekly to the photography platform.

 When I first dipped my feet into the world of photography I sought advice from my peers.
 The response I received wasn't encouraging, both as a new photographer and a woman.

 'Advice' varied from "if you don't learn film photography first you'll never be a proper photographer" and "you can't call yourself a photographer unless you first shoot in black and white" to "just because you take photos it doesn't make you a photographer".

 At the time I felt discouraged, but ultimately defiant.

 I have been sharing my photography for free for a few years now and these days everything I shoot I share with others.